DMin in Missional Leadership

 - Sharpens critical thinking through interaction with other students and contextual exegesis

 - An Annual Lectureship in Theology and Mission bringing world wide voices to Northern to speak on topics of Theology and Mission

 - Easy monthly payment plans for tuition

 - Content aimed at shifting outdated congregational paradigms

 - Practical application of Missional theology, knowledge, and skills

 - Conversations and courses with three of the leading voices in Missional church ministry

 The next Missional cohort will begin in Summer 2015.
-To be considered for admission, please complete the Doctor of Ministry application form by March 1, 2013.
+To be considered for admission, please complete the Doctor of Ministry application form by March 1, 2015.
 Follow and complete all application instructions found on the DMIN application.
 We will begin announcing admission decisions upon receipt of completed applications.
 This is a highly competitive program and special consideration is given to highly motivated, talented students who have a passion for Christ’s church and who want to make a difference in their current context.

 In addition, once admitted you must submit a $500 tuition deposit to reserve your place and join the cohort which begins in June.
 This deposit is applied to your first two monthly tuition payments.
 This tuition deposit is refundable only if you complete the entire application process and are denied admission.
 Your DMin application must be accompanied by the non-refundable, $50 application fee in order to be processed.